isc-projects/stork/doc/user/overview.rst

 data from the BIND 9 server.
 The agent determines the security keys (if configured) to use for the zone transfer from the BIND 9 configuration file.
 Currently, Stork agent does not support DoT (DNS over TLS), so the communication with the BIND 9 server is not secured.
-Therefore, to limit the access to the zone transfer, it is recommended to allow it over the localhost interface, and secure using non-permissive `allow-transfer` configuration settings.
+Therefore, to limit the access to the zone transfer, it is recommended to allow it over the localhost interface, and secure using narrowly-limited `allow-transfer` configuration settings (e.g. only `127.0.0.1` and `::1`).

 The Stork agent communicates with the PowerDNS server over its webserver API (connection no. 16).
 The agent determines the API key to use from the PowerDNS configuration file.
 The PowerDNS authoritative webserver does not natively support TLS